alhumaw/portScanner/README.md

 # Port Scanner

-This side project I set out to develop my own personal port scanner using a TCP SYN scan.
+This side project utilizes socket programming to develop a port scanner using a TCP SYN scan.
-I used multithreading to make the port scanning process significantly faster.
+I utilized multithreading to make the port scanning process significantly faster.

 # Syntax